Nourhane

-Kheirieh Jarkas (خيريه جركس, 1922–2022), known mononymously as Nourhane (نورهان), was an Arabic singer and actress in the 1940s, 1950s, and 1960s.
+Kheirieh Jarkas (خيريه جركس, 1922–2022), known mononymously as Nourhane (نورهان), was a Syrian singer.

 Early life

 Jarkas was born in Damascus (registered in the civil registries of Quneitra in the Golan Heights) in 1922 to parents of Circassian origin, Ali and Maryam.

 She started singing at a young age, memorizing songs she heard on the radio and record-players, and reciting them at all-women traditional musical gatherings (istiqbal) that her mother and her friends would organize.

 An orphan at the age of 7, she was sent to boarding school, and married at the age of 14 to a Lebanese man, a teacher, linguist, and translator, Kassem Kassem, who mastered 11 languages and who had settled in Aleppo to teach.
 Nourhane encouraged him to further his career by applying for a scholarship to study English literature in Cairo which he received.
 Together with their son, they moved to Cairo.